LucasAbijmil/LAComponents/README.md

 4. Click Finish.

 ## Example
-You will find a sample project at the following repository : [LAComponentsExample](https://github.com/LucasAbijmil/LAComponentsExample) (watchOS comming soon)
+You will find a sample project at the following repository : [LAComponentsExample](https://github.com/LucasAbijmil/LAComponentsExample)

 ## EnvironmentValues